WordPress/gutenberg/components/navigable-container/README.md

 - default: false

-### widget
+### cycle

-A boolean which specifies whether or not the focusable elements in this component might contain the focus, rather than have the focus.
-This is often used for `TabbableContainer` layouts that might have arrow key navigation inside each tabstop.
+A boolean which tells the component whether or not to cycle from the end back to the beginning and vice versa.
+If it is false, then as soon as navigation moves outside the component, the keydown event will not be handled.

 - Type: `Boolean`
 - Required: No
-- default: true for `TabbableContainer`, false otherwise.
+- default: true

+## handleRef

+A function which is passed the ref.

+- Type: `Function`
+- Required: No

+### orientation (NavigableMenu only)

+The orientation of the menu.
+It could be "vertical" or "horizontal"

+- Type: `String`
+- Required: No
+- Default: `"vertical"`

+## Classes

-## NavigableMenu
+### NavigableMenu

 A NavigableMenu allows movement up and down (or left and right) the component via the arrow keys.
 The `tab` key is not handled.
 The `orientation` prop is used to determine whether the arrow keys used are vertical or horizontal.